mars0i/lescent/README.md

 highlight or show only those lineages that still have members in the latest generation, and to show how mutations propagate.
 Lescent is a forward Wright-Fisher simulation with fixed population size, asexual reproduction, and no natural selection.
+Mutations in lescent are best thought of as following an infinite alleles model.
+Each new color represents a new mutation, which replaces the old one.

-Controls (choose "Open in a new window") allow:
+Controls (choose "Open in a new window"):

-* Setting population size and number of generations for a new genealogy.
+* Set population size and number of generations for a new genealogy.
-* Generating a new genealogy.
+* Generate a new genealogy.
-* Generating mutations.
+* Generate mutations.
-* Showing only lineages still present in the last generation.
+* Show only lineages still present in the last generation.
-* Hiding all other lineages.
+* Hid lineages not present in the last generation.
 * Emphasizing lineages present in the last generation, and de-emphasizing others.
 * Printing the page (without the buttons).

-### Things to try:
+Experimenting with the buttons will make these options clearer.
+Try clicking "New genealogy" first.
+You may need to click on "Open in new window" to see the buttons.

-Click on the "Open in a new window" link, and experiment with the buttons at the bottom.
+The print button is useful for generating PDF diagrams if your software allows you to generate PDFs using your printing system.

-(The print button is useful for generating PDF diagrams if your software allows you to generate PDFs using your printing system.)
+Lescent uses a fixed number of colors, so if there are too many mutations in a diagram, they will repeat.
+(If you see the same color in disconnected regions, they represent different mutations.)

 ### Things to notice: